firefly-cpp/awesome-computational-intelligence-in-sports/README.md

 ---
 We are curating **awesome** research and approaches to **CI in Sports**!

 This repository serves as a list of knowledge for researchers working in Computational Intelligence in Sports.
-The list mainly comprises methods based on evolutionary algorithms, artificial neural networks, fuzzy systems, and swarm intelligence algorithms.
+The list mainly comprises methods based on evolutionary algorithms, artificial neural networks, fuzzy systems, and swarm intelligence algorithms[^1].
 The research citations were done with Mendeley in the MLA 8th edition format.
 The list includes books, scientific literature, datasets, and software from Computational Intelligence in Sports.

+[^1]: Several included research papers are only partially based on these methods but are essential, especially for interdisciplinary research.
 ---